 Then, I sanded the top down, and did a little distressing to the edges.
 Then, I rubbed the whole thing down with a good coat of furniture wax.

 I drilled new holes and added new knobs.
 I found some gorgeous crackled brown glass knobs – for $8.50 each!!
 But I just couldn’t stomach the idea of spending $40 on hardware, when I had less than that into the whole project at that point (the total ended up being $42, and I have plenty of paint, plaster of paris, and wax for lots of makeover projects to come).
-So I settled for the basic knobs from Lowe’s for $1.49 instead.
-As lovely a touch as they would have made, it just wasn’t worth it, and working on a deadline for the competition meant I didn’t have the time to browse online for just the right thing, either.
-I actually considered spray painting the knobs I brought it home with instead, but I had to do some serious surgery to remove them in the first place, and the threads of one was pretty damaged.
-So, plain knobs it was.
+So I settled for the basic knobs for $1.49 instead.
+As lovely a touch as they would have made, I couldn’t see doubling my cost over hardware, haha.

 Here’s how some of the details turned out:

 And the fabulous top!

 Overall – I am really happy with the way it turned out, and it sounds like my sister is happy too!
 First thing she did when she got it home was snap a photo and post it to Facebook. ;) I was happy not only to give her something she liked, but also to have made it personal and one-of-a-kind.